Here's Who Colin Farrell and Andy Serkis Are Playing in 'The Batman'

 The Batman has its Caped Crusader and cat burglar, its criminal mastermind and its commissioner.
 Now, Robert Pattinson's Gotham City looks to have a penguin and butler, too.

-Colin Farrell is in negotiations to round out the movie's gallery of rogues, according to multiple reports.
-ET has reached out to Warner Bros. for comment.
+Colin Farrell is in negotiations to join the movie's gallery of rogues, according to multiple reports.
 If all goes according to plan, the actor will play Oswald Cobblepot, the mobster better known as Penguin.
-This won't be Farrell's first gig as a supervillain, as he played Bullseye in 2003's Daredevil.
+This wouldn't be Farrell's first gig as a supervillain, as he played Bullseye in 2003's Daredevil.

 Andy Serkis, meanwhile, is reportedly in talks to play Bruce Wayne's faithful butler and closest confidant, Alfred Pennyworth.
 Serkis' time in the superhero-verse was far more recent, playing the villainous Klaue in Marvel's Black Panther.